 The importance of rituals or symbolic acts in managing change

-In a changing world it is often not the physical changes we find difficult but rather the emotional and psychological processes involved in letting go of the way the world used to be and then shifting to a new reality.
+In a changing world it is often not the physical changes we find difficult but rather the emotional and psychological processes involved in letting go of the way the world used to be and the shifting to a new reality.
+These emotional and psychological processes are called transitions.
+And they come in three stages.

 The first stage is Separation.
 This is where we come to terms with the idea that we need to let go of a past that has gone forever.

-To do this well, it is important to realise that emotions are not rational so they cannot be resolved in purely rational ways.
-We cannot simply say, “The past has gone, get over it.”
+To achieve this well, it is important to realise that emotions are not rational so they cannot be resolved in purely rational ways.
+We can’t simply say, “The past has gone, get over it.”
+That doesn’t work.
 Instead, we need to talk in a language that our emotions will understand.

-And this is the language of rituals and symbolic acts.
+This is the language of rituals and symbolic acts.

 .